observeinc/manifests/README.md

 ```

 You can then apply this configuration directly from kubectl:
 ```
 kubectl apply -k $EXAMPLE_DIR
 ```

-or, alternatively, you can build using your specific `kustomize` version and apply:
+or, alternatively, you can build using your specific `kustomize` version:

 ```
-kustomize build $EXAMPLE_DIR | kubectl apply -f -
+kustomize build $EXAMPLE_DIR
 ```

-You can version control your kustomized directory while tracking upstream changes through the use of branch tags.
+It's recommended you version control your kustomized directory while tracking upstream changes through the use of branch tags.

 ## Using an override configMap

 Alternatively, you can create a configmap in the `observe` namespace containing
-overrides for each of our pods.
-Following the previous example:
+overrides for each pod.
+Similar to the previous example, you can override the environment for _all Observe pods_ by creating an `env-overrides` files.

 ```
 echo "FB_DEBUG=true" >> example.env